Nonillaah Blog Reaction: Bad Bunny vs. Kendrick Lamar Whose Political Performance Hit Harder?

 Political Messaging: Subtle vs. Surgical

-From chains, prison imagery, and lyrical indictments of systemic racism, his political performances are built like dissertations wrapped in poetry.
+Kendrick confronts the system head-on.
+Chains, prison imagery, movement symbolism, and lyrical indictments of systemic racism make his performances political dissertations wrapped in art.

 He doesn’t just perform.